 A few cemeteries are located around Savannah that draws ghost hunters, paranormal enthusiasts, and fans of the TV show “The Walking Dead.”
 It’s a fact that much of Savannah is a cemetery, it was just covered up and built over by colonial settlers; another reason why spirits are reported to be quite active here.
 The Colonial Park Cemetery is located in Historic Savannah.
 The most well-known cemetery is the Bonaventure where people often spend a few hours strolling the paved streets under oak trees.
 One handicapped parking spot is available, or feel free to drive around.

-Effort has been made to improve wheelchair travel access in Savannah, Georgia, but there are still holes in the execution and barriers that may or may not be possible to fix.
-Plus, there is still resistance from some business and property owners to create wheelchair accessibility.
+An effort has been made to improve wheelchair travel access in Savannah, Georgia, but there are still holes in the execution and barriers that may or may not be possible to fix.
+Plus, there is still resistance from some businesses and property owners to create wheelchair accessibility.

 Throughout Historical Savannah, curb cutouts were commonly present, but not at every corner nor were they always level with the street.
 A general assumption is that there are more barriers the more off the beaten path you go, but popular areas were not always wheelchair friendly.
 Sidewalks can narrow too much to pass or be unkempt, and in these cases, take to the street but roll with caution.
 Historical Savannah has the most potential for barriers because more brick and cobblestones are used on pathways.
 Backtracking or riding the streets at times will be necessary.